 The project was lead by Dave Smith, Vernon Town Engineer, who supplied the engineering expertise while we supplied in excess of 750 hours of volunteer labor.
 With the addition of approximately 550 hours from other sources this all volunteer project took a total of 1,300 hours to complete.
 The project was funded by a DEEP Grant.
 Construction was filmed in conjunction with the Community Voice Channel and will be released some time in 2018.

 CT Trail Census

 The goal is to better understand who is using the multi-use trails, when, why and by what means.
 Information can be used to educate trail user groups, administrators, state and local government agencies and the general public about trails.
-Ultimately, the information gathered will be used to develop programs and facilities that will provide a better product for the users, information for administrating entities and create an economic impact for the town.
+Ultimately, the information gathered will be used to develop programs and facilities that will provide a better product for the user, information for administrating agencies and create an economic impact for the town.

 Vernon Greenways Volunteers In Action

 The following photos will give you an idea of the type of tasks the Vernon Greenways Volunteers undertakes.
 Our season begins in the Spring and continues into October.

 Click on the images for larger size.